 - Biometric information (First and last names, Last name at birth, Date of birth, Place of birth, Gender)

 - Current address

 - The name of the first EU country that will be visited

 - Payment for the application fee via credit or debit card

 Travel Information about the Czech Republic

-Once the Czech ETIAS is approved, travelers can explore all that the Czech Republic has to offer.
+Once the Czech ETIAS is approved, travellers can explore all that the Czech Republic has to offer.
 From its world-famous Czech beers, elaborate castles, and rich history tourists will feel as if they are suddenly in the middle of a fairytale.

 The Czech Republic’s capital city, Prague, is home to Prague Castle, Charles Bridge, and the medieval Old Town that dates back as far as the 9th century.
-Architecture fanatics will love the red roofs, small cobblestone streets, and the spires that are seen over many rooftops.
+Architecture fanatics will love its red roofs, small cobblestone streets, and the spires that are seen over many rooftops.

 Česky Krumlov is a small medieval town that also has a castle and a quaint collection of shops, cafes, and restaurants making it a perfect weekend getaway.
 Visitors looking to relax will adore the resorts, thermal baths, and spas in Karlovy Vary.

 Those looking for a slower-paced vacation will enjoy the vineyards of Moravia and the hiking trails throughout Bohemian Switzerland National Park.